cbartram/kraken-api/README.md

 This file maps specific fields, methods, values, and classes from the obfuscated game client to be used in order to send packets and provide much of the API's functionality correctly.
 The core packet logic was originally written and used by the Packet Utils plugin [found here](https://github.com/Ethan-Vann/PacketUtils/blob/master/src/main/java/com/example/Packets/BufferMethods.java).
-A good portion of the code has been re-written to follow best practices (using logs, factory pattern, removing redundant code, refactoring to an API instead of plugin, etc...) however, the functionality for client analysis, obfuscated class names, and packet ops are sourced from the Packet Utils repository (credit to EthanVann and contributors on the repo for mapping obfuscated class names and packet logic).
+A good portion of the code has been re-written to follow best practices (using logs, factory pattern, removing redundant code, refactoring to a library instead of plugin, etc...) however, the functionality for client analysis, obfuscated class names, and packet ops are sourced from the Packet Utils repository (credit to EthanVann and contributors on the repo for mapping obfuscated class names and packet logic).

 - Check the [PRs](https://github.com/Ethan-Vann/PacketUtils/pulls) for the Packet Utils repository.